Welcome to the Excelerator BI Knowledge Base.

 I presented a webinar with Chuck Sterling (from Microsoft) on the topic of Time Intelligence.
 This was a YouTube broadcast event that anyone could join live, however it has also been recorded and can be watched at any time

-In this article I explained the reasons to use a Power Pivot calendar table, the rules for a calendar table, and additional features of a good calendar table.
+In this article I explain the reasons to use a Power BI calendar table, the rules for a calendar table, and additional features of a good calendar table.

 When to Create a Lookup Table in Power Pivot